An urban coyote carrying a dead cat will give any pet lover a shudder.

-It is what it is: this backyard setting should be for you and your kids, and yes, your pets, to have a safe and happy place to share a swim and a relaxing afternoon.
+Your backyard should be for you, your kids and your pets.
+This particular setting should be a safe and happy place to enjoy a swim and a relaxing afternoon.

-Enter one coyote carrying a cat in its mouth, and it’s not there taking a happy stroll with it.
+Enter one coyote carrying a cat in its mouth, and we have a much different scene.

-There's a lot to say here, perhaps starting with why post such a video?
-Many are disgusted with whoever took the footage wondering why they didn't save the cat or just shoot the coyote.
-For starters, the cat certainly appeared dead and secondly, if you touch off a firearm in such close proximity to the adjacent homes, you are probably going to jail, but not before you face some armed police.
+There's a lot to say here, perhaps starting with the question of why someone would post such a video.
+Many are disgusted with whoever took the footage, wondering why they didn't save the cat or just shoot the coyote.
+For starters, the cat certainly appeared dead.
+Secondly, if you shoot a firearm in such close proximity to the adjacent homes, you're probably going to jail, and not before you face some armed police.